Beautiful and Responsible Landscape Lighting

 Jennifer NicholsField Notes

-I was recently asked if GreenWeaver installs outdoor lighting.
+I was recently asked if GreenWeaver installs landscape lighting.
 Any good business person would immediately jump on this opportunity to sell additional services to a client, but I always respond to this question with reservation.
 As an environmentally responsible landscape company, how do we justify adding services that require electricity, have the potential to damage the night-time ecology, and can even harm human health?
 The answer is tastefully and responsibly, of course.

 Less is More